 Several hundred rounds later, and this has been confirmed!

-Here is my review on the features I liked about it, what I will learn to live without, and my hands-on experience with the Axiom II.
+Here is my STNGR Axiom II review detailing the features I liked about it, what I will learn to live without, and my hands-on experience with the budget red dot.

 Best Uses: CQB, Close to Mid-Range, Tactical, Hunting, Heavy Recoil Resistance, Fully Waterproof